 After suffering several rejections, and then finding a fantastic literary agent, whose client I am fortunate to remain to this day, I finally found a publisher - the Bodley Head - in 1988.
 Later, that imprint was taken over by Random House, at which point I was transferred to Jonathan Cape, my present U.K. publisher.
 I've been published in the U.S.A. by Ballantine (Random House) and Grove Weidenfeld/Grove Atlantic, in Canada by McLelland and Stewart and by numerous publishers all over the world, with my books having been translated into French, Spanish, Korean, Czech, Turkish, Russian, Polish, Hungarian, Chinese and Italian, to name a few!

 In 2006, I published my first novel, Innocent Traitor, for Hutchinson, another imprint of Random House; this was published by Ballantine in the U.S.A. in 2007.
 Since then, I have published four more novels.
 In 2014 I was delighted to sign a contract with Headline for six novels on the wives of Henry VIII.
 I have been fortunate throughout in having the support of wonderful publishers and editorial teams on both sides of the Atlantic.
-I've been elected a Fellow of the Royal Society of Arts, and been made an honourary life patron of Historic Royal Palaces.
+I've was elected a Fellow of the Royal Society of Arts in 2003 (I resigned in 2016), and been made an honourary life patron of Historic Royal Palaces.
 I`m still pinching myself to make sure that I`m not dreaming it all!

 As a non-fiction author, I write 'popular' history.
 The term has sometimes been used in a derogatory sense by a few people who should know better, because all historians use the same sources.
 History is not the sole preserve of academics, although I have the utmost respect for historians who undertake new research and contribute something new to our knowledge.
 History belongs to us all, and it can be accessed by us all.
 And if writing it in a way that is accessible and entertaining, as well as conscientiously researched, can be described as popular, then, yes, I am a popular historian, and am proud and happy to be one.